tatsu432/tatsu432.github.io/_pages/about.md

 {% include base_path %}

 Hi there!
 My name is Tatsuhiro Shimizu.
-I am a senior at Waseda University, working towards a Bachelor of Arts in Economics at the School of Political Science and Economics.
+In 2024, I graduated from Waseda University as valedictorian of the Department of Political Science and Economics.
+I work as a machine learning research intern at Hanjuku Kaso, Inc. and CyberAgent, Inc.

-My research area lies in Causal Inference, Machine Learning.
-I am interested in an algorithm to make a better decision based on data by inferring the causal relationship between variables.
+My research areas are Causal Inference and Machine Learning.
+I am interested in developing algorithms that help people make interpretable, fair, and better decisions.

 ### Research Interest